it-projects-llc/DINAR/README.md

 **D**inar **I**s **N**ot **A** **R**unbot.

-DINAR helps you to configure Github Actions to run lint checks in Pull Requests in odoo addons repositories
+DINAR helps you to configure Github Actions to test and preview Odoo addons.

 # Usage